Apple Pay Integration Guide

 |---|---|

-| Apple Pay button not showing | Ensure Apple Pay capability is enabled in Xcode, Merchant ID is correct, and you're running on a supported device |
+| Apple Pay button not showing | The widget hides itself when Apple Pay is unavailable.
+Check that you're on a real iOS device, the Apple Pay capability is enabled in Xcode, and the Merchant ID matches everywhere. |

 | "Invalid merchant" error | Verify Merchant ID matches across Xcode, Apple Developer Portal, and Moyasar Dashboard |